evgenyneu/docker-rails-fig-sample/README.md

 ### fig_remove_containers.sh

 Cleanup script that removes containers for the app.
-Keeps the database and gems containers.
+It does not remove the database and gems containers.
 This script can be run after `fig stop` and `fig rm`.